Ravencentric/juicenet-cli/docs/configuration.md

 # Configuration

-Before you can use `juicenet-cli`, you'll have to configure it.
+Before you can use `juicenet`, you'll have to configure it.
 This is a one time thing after which you can pretty much forget about it.

 ## juicenet.yaml

-`juicenet-cli` requires you to put your configuration in a file called `juicenet.yaml`.
+`juicenet` requires you to put your configuration in a file called `juicenet.yaml`.
 Below is an example `juicenet.yaml` which you can copy and edit:

 ``` yaml
 --8<--